THE ART OF SETTING YOUR EATING WINDOW

 b.
 5:2 diet: originally popularized by journalist Michael Mosely, you eat up to 500 calories two days a week and eat as you normally do every other day.

-Do you need to adopt the same rhythm all year long?
-Extended fast (Vitality Fasting)
+When you break the rhythm along the year – The Extended fast (Vitality Fasting)

 Beyond 42 hours without solid food is considered as an extended fast.
-This type of fasting is usually implemented twice a year as maintenance.
-This type of fasting needs good preparation and supervision.
+This type of fasting is usually implemented twice a year* and needs good preparation and supervision.

 A lot of people get great results with some of these methods.
 But (Intermittent) fasting is not for everyone.
 It is another tool in the toolbox that can be useful for some people.
 If you decide to try this out, then keep in mind that the content of your plate when you do eat is as important as your eating window.